xinbaDev/my-chainlink-setup/README.md

 - Add the server private key to the AWS SSM parameter: `/wireguard/wg-server-private-key`
     ```
     AWS_REGION=us-east-1
+    # replace the $ServerPrivateKeyValue with your own private key
     aws ssm put-parameter --region $AWS_REGION --name /wireguard/wg-server-private-key --type SecureString --value $ServerPrivateKeyValue
     ```
 - Replace the client public key in wg_client_public_keys map with your own key(in ```variables.tf```).